AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-49497-order-is-still-processing-after-shipment-and-partial-refund.md

 ## Issue

-The status of a new order remains in the 'Processing' state even after shipment and a partial refund is applied for.
+The status of a new order remains in the *[!UICONTROL Processing]* state even after shipment and a partial refund are applied.

 <u>Steps to reproduce</u>: